 I went back to school, majored in photography and digital art, which I also love.
 These have been my main line of work.

 My son grown up now.
-There is now time to practice.
-I also teach photography to kids and teens.
+There is now time to practice, share, and educate.
+I began to teach photography to kids and teens.
 During summer photography camps, I got the idea to bring a Celtic harp for the kids to play during free time.
 They love the chance to actually play a harp, instead of just watching someone else play.

 Community activism and voter registration was also an important part of my life in New York.
 I worked as a photographer for Hillary Clinton's campaign here in Minnesota.